 There is no better way to see Amsterdam than renting a bicycle and seeing it from the local’s eyes.
 There are plenty of bike rental shops around the city, be prepared to spend roughly 10 euros per day.
 We booked this bike tour and loved it, highly recommend it!

 The city of Amsterdam is pretty small compared to other European countries.
 With that being said, walking is a great way to navigate the canals and take your time viewing this pretty city!

 Buses, Metros, & Trams oh my!
 There is plenty of public transportation to take you around Amsterdam.
 If you’re going to be there a couple of days your best bet is to buy a daily transportation pass that you can use across all platforms.

-I hope you enjoyed my “Ultimate Amsterdam Travel Guide” and it helped you make your Amsterdam trip even better!
-Comment below if you have any other Amsterdam spots that I should try out!
-And for more of my travel guides head here!
+I hope you enjoyed my “2 Days in Amsterdam Itinerary: a first timers guide” and it helped you make your Amsterdam trip even better!
+For more of my travel guides head here!